 - Don’t rescue them – Allow your son or daughter to work out problems on their own first.
 If they ask for help, don’t just give them the solution, but teach them how you came up with the solution.
 Empower them so they can do things on their own next time.

 - Never give up – in addition to letting your teenager or young adult fail, it is okay to give yourself permission to not have it all figured out as well.
 Not everything you try is going to work.
 That is okay, as long as you don’t give up.
-If one of these tips don’t work, keep trying until you find something that does.
+If one of these tips doesn’t work, keep trying until you find something that does.
 And please remember it is okay to seek help from a professional.
-Therapists and treatment programs help kids in this age group find motivation their everyday.
+Therapists and treatment programs help teens & young adults find motivation everyday.

 Practice using humor whenever you are frustrated.
 It can change your whole family’s attitude.
 See if you can gamify homework and the learning process.
 Turn chores into a race or make cooking dinner into a singing competition.
 Do whatever best fits your family but make things fun.